N0THSA/llm-communicator/README.md

 # llm-communicator
 # no longer supports gguf
+This project will now exclusively use the now outdated GGML format as it's been much kinder to me.
+Maybe when it's easier to implement, I'll update this repo to include GGUF support.

 Better version of the LLM Model TUI.
 Yes, it got so bad I had to just rewrite it under a whole seperate name.